-CIFI will invest its liquid portfolio to give priority to security, liquidity, and profitability, using the following criteria:
+The Corporation will invest its liquid portfolio to give priority to security, liquidity, and profitability, using the following criteria:

-- The investment horizon is up to 1 year. - In instruments: - With a minimum issue or program size of US\$200 million (to ensure liquid secondary market), excluding commercial paper programs in Panama (Valores Comerciales Negociables - VCN), which minimum program size is of US\$50 million as approved by the Superintendency of the Securities Market (SMV) of Panama. - Of issuers located in countries with a rating of at least BB+/Ba1 from one of the main rating agencies (Moody's, Standard & Poor's, Fitch Ratings, Inc.). - Have a national rating of at least A or an international rating of BBB-/Baa3 (long term) or F2/P-2 (short term). - Excluding demand deposits, the exposure to any single issuer shall not exceed 10% of CIFI's total equity.
+- The investment horizon is up to 1 year. - In instruments: - With a minimum issue or program size of US\$200 million (to ensure liquid secondary market), excluding commercial paper programs in Panama (Valores Comerciales Negociables VCN, in Spanish), which minimum program size is of US\$50 million as approved by the Superintendency of the Securities Market (SMV, acronyms in Spanish) of Panama. - Of issuers located in countries with a rating of at least BB+/Ba1 from one of the main rating agencies (Moody's, Standard & Poor's, Fitch Ratings, Inc.). - Have a national rating of at least A or an international rating of BBB-/Baa3 (long term) or F2/ P-2 (short term).

+Excluding demand deposits, the exposure to any single issuer shall not exceed 10% of Corporation's total equity